monicamyx126/evalbench/datasets/bird/README.md

 This script will download the development dataset.
 If you prefer, you can also work with the [training dataset](https://bird-bench.oss-cn-beijing.aliyuncs.com/train.zip) by downloading it separately.

 ## 3. Set Your Evaluation Configuration
 To start the evaluation, you need to configure your environment.
-Before executing this, make sure to review the [README](https://github.com/GoogleCloudPlatform/evalbench/blob/main/README.md) and other [config related documentation](https://github.com/GoogleCloudPlatform/evalbench/tree/main/docs/configs).
+Before executing this, make sure to review the [README](https://github.com/GoogleCloudPlatform/evalbench/blob/main/README.md) and other [config related documentation](https://github.com/GoogleCloudPlatform/evalbench/tree/main/docs/configs) to add other required export variables.

 Set the EVAL_CONFIG environment variable to specify your evaluation configuration file.
 For example:
 ```bash